lituokobe/MCP_practice/README.md

 - `agent_mcp.py`: Develops a basic asynchronous agent to call MCP tools via **LangGraph**.
 - `graph_mcp.py`: Constructs a two-node async chatbot using LangGraph, capable of interacting with MCP tools and resources.

----

-## 🚀 Start exploring the repository and experimenting with MCP-based workflows!
-Let me know if you’d like further refinements. 🔥